 My child often misses details and makes careless mistakes

-It’s normal for any child to sometime get distracted, restless or disorganized.
-But if you feel that many of the above concerns apply to your school-aged child and they’ve been happening often for a long time and causing a lot of problems, talk to your doctor.
+It's normal for any child to sometimes get distracted, restless or disorganized.
+But if you feel that many of the above concerns apply to your child and they've been happening often for a long time and causing a lot of problems, talk to your doctor or other health care provider.

-Researchers aren’t sure what causes ADHD.
-Like other mental illnesses, it’s likely caused or influenced by many different things.
+Like other mental illnesses, ADHD is likely caused or influenced by many different things.
 A few examples include your genes, the environment you live in, and your life experiences.
-We do know that researchers haven’t found a concrete link between ADHD and factors like parenting style or watching TV.
+We do know that researchers haven't found a concrete link between ADHD and factors like parenting style or watching TV.
 ADHD also seems to happen more often in children of women who smoked cigarettes while they were pregnant.

-When a child is diagnosed with ADHD, the child and their family members should first learn about ADHD.
-This reinforces that the illness is a difficulty that the child can overcome and helps the entire family understand the illness.
+When a child is diagnosed with ADHD, the child and their family members should take steps to learn about ADHD.
+Doing so can help the entire family understand the illness and learn strategies to help your child thrive.

 A combination of counselling, changes at home, changes at school and medication help children living with ADHD.
 Counselling, changes at home and changes at school may be the best first-line treatments and supports for mild to moderate ADHD symptoms.
 Medication may be needed if symptoms are severe or don’t improve with other treatments or supports.

-Counselling—The most common type of counselling for children living with ADHD is training to help them learn and understand positive behaviours.
+The most common type of counselling for children living with ADHD is training to help them engage in positive behaviours.
 This is called behaviour skills training.
 It also helps children make positive choices that help them reach their goals, and it helps them work well with the people around them.

 Other kinds of counselling might also be helpful.
 Counselling may include the child, their parents and the entire family.
 Common types of counselling include:

 Cognitive-behavioural therapy (CBT).
-It has been adapted to help children understand the thoughts behind their urges
+It has been adapted to help children understand and challenge the thoughts behind their urges

 Parenting skills training.
 It teaches parents how to cope with their child’s ADHD symptoms and how to guide a child living with ADHD.
 This may include learning how to predict problem situations, solve problems, enforce rules and give constructive feedback